paulvortex/RwgTex/README.md

   readable in GIMP)
 - Added 4x scaling.
 This is done by double applying 2x scale filter.
   Each pass can have its' own scale filter (by default second scaler = first scaler).
-This feature adds new commandline parms: -4x and -scaler and also new exe-name switches: -4x -2bilinear, -2bicubic, -2bspline, -2catmullrom, -2lanczos, -2scale2x, -2super2x.
+This feature adds new commandline params: -4x and -scaler and also new exe-name switches: -4x -2bilinear, -2bicubic, -2bspline, -2catmullrom, -2lanczos, -2scale2x, -2super2x.
 Not that first scaler always set the second scaler.
 So second scaler keys must be after first